 The Best Coolers for Weekend Camping

 Coolers left with too much air end up with melted ice, so you’ll lose ice faster if the cooler is too large.
-These 50+ quart coolers are great for weekend trips.
+These 50+ quart coolers are great for weekend trips and priced to stay within your camping budget.Table could not be displayed.

 Top Picks for Coolers to Hold The Drinks

-Drink coolers can be a little smaller because the similar size and shape of drinks lets you pack things in a little more efficiently.
-Don’t forget to leave room for ice though!
+Drink coolers can be a little smaller because the similar size and shape of drinks let you pack things in a little more efficiently.
+Don’t forget to leave room for ice, though!

 The Best Coolers for Picnics and Hikes